spisupat/tau-bench-annotate/README.md

    uv venv && source .venv/bin/activate
    cp .env.example .env
    ```
-4. Paste in your Anthropic and OpenAI API keys.
+4. Paste in your Anthropic and OpenAI API keys to the `.env` file.
    > Note: We are using Claude to evaluate GPT, thus you will only need the OPENAI_API_KEY if you are running $\tau$-bench.

 ## Running $\tau$-bench